pierre-rouleau/pel/README.rst

     creation like C, C++ and Erlang for example.
   - PEL provides copyright notice and time stamp management.
-  - To help you edit files with narrow indentation schemes such as Dart and Gleam files that must use a 2-space indent; PEL integrates my stand-alone `tbindent`_ package that provides a minor mode that automatically converts the indentation to tabs-based indentation in the buffer so you can see the code better the way *you* want 😎.
+  - To help you edit files with narrow indentation schemes such as Dart and Gleam files that must use a 2-space indent.
+PEL integrates my stand-alone `tbindent`_ package that provides a minor mode that automatically converts the indentation to tabs-based indentation in the buffer so you can see the code better the way *you* want 😎.